Request an Application Pack

 To date, Jenson has made over 135 SEIS investments, 47 of those companies are no longer trading.
 As a SEIS Fund Manager Jenson has learnt over the last ten years that losses are part of the SEIS landscape and aims to mitigate and reduce those losses by running a generalist fund.
 Jenson works closely with their investee companies to help them develop and grow.

 *Performance is based on the combination of realised and unrealised value.
 Investments are illiquid until any of the underlying Investee Companies are sold or float on a stock market.
+Past Performance is not a reliable indicator of future performance.
 As at 5 October 2022.

 Frequently asked questions